ember-template-lint/ember-template-lint-plugin-prettier/README.md

 As peerDependencies, `prettier` and `ember-template-lint` will have to be installed in your project.
 Prettier version local to the project will be used (not any global one!).

 Also, this plugin doesn't come with a recommended set of rules (that you often provide in the `extends` config key).
-At least of today!
-You'll have to enable them manually (see [Recommended configuration](#Recommended configuration)).
+At least for today!
+You'll have to enable them manually (see "Recommended configuration").

 ## Recommended configuration